christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Use `reg` when declaring temporary variables which are accessed in the audio callbacks.

 -   Don't declare `reg` variables inside inline functions.

+-   Use `reg` variables in namespaces for all non `const` declarations.
+If you exceed the 32 `reg` limit you should try to make your code more modular by creating additional namespaces.

 #### local